ibm-cloud-docs/openwhisk/pkg_obstorage.md

      - You can use the sample JavaScript code provided in the [Connecting an action to the trigger](#cos_feed_action_connect) section.

 Can I have multiple revisions of objects in my bucket?
 : Yes!
-Versioning allows you to have more than one version of an object in your bucket.
+Object Storage version support allows you to have more than one version of an object in your bucket.
 For more information, see [Versioning objects](/docs/cloud-object-storage?topic=cloud-object-storage-versioning).

 Can I use replication with my {{site.data.keyword.cos_full_notm}} trigger?
 : Yes!
 With replication, you can define rules for automatically copying bucket objects from a source bucket to one or more destination buckets.
 For more information, see [Replicating objects](/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview).